Giuseppe-Bonifati/Morning_Jokes/README.md

-### Python everywhere
+### Python anywhere

-To run the program everyday at 8:00, we need to run the program in the _could_ , in this case in **python everywhere** .
+To run the program everyday at 8:00, we need to run the program in the _could_ , in this case in **python anywhere** .

-So in python everywhere add the file in the could , then start a new bash console and then schedule the task to be executed at the time that you want in this case at 8:00 AM
+So in python anywhere add the file in the could , then start a new bash console and then schedule the task to be executed at the time that you want in this case at 8:00 AM